 A notice of commencement designates the official beginning of a construction project.
 Therefore, it is from this date that deadlines are measured.
 For example, if a preliminary notice is due 15 days after the project start date, measure 15 days from the date notice of commencement was filed.

-Optional Notice of Commencement
+3 States with an Optional Notice of Commencement

 Optional notices of commencement sometimes directly protect the general contractor or property owner by limiting the amount of potential lien claims.
 If, for example, a GC in South Carolina files a notice of commencement, the amount of liens filed by remote claimants (sub-subs, or suppliers to subs) may not exceed the amount the general contractor owes to the subcontractor with whom the remote claimant contracted.